 Hydrogen can be utilized as a transportation fuel in a couple of ways.
 First, it can be burned in internal combustion engines as pure hydrogen, or as a mixture of hydrogen and natural gas.
-Second, it can be used to feed a fuel cell to produce electricity.
-The latter of the two is the focus of intense research and development and widely touted as the replacement for the internal combustion engine.
+When hydrogen is combusted in an internal combustion engine, the only emission is pure water.
+BMW and Ford are pursuing the use of hydrogen as an alternative fuel.
+Second, it can be used to feed a fuel cell to produce electricity and power a vehicle.
+Only the former currently qualifies as an alternative fuel under EPACT; while the latter ultimately holds more potential and is widely touted as the replacement for the internal combustion engine.
+Fuel cell vehicles are classified as advanced technology vehicles, and are discussed in the next section.